pranavyeturu/AkceroAgenticAI/README.md

 - **Backend**: Follow PEP 8 Python style guide
 - **Frontend**: Use ESLint and Prettier configurations
 - **Commits**: Use conventional commit messages

 ---

-##  License

-This project is developed as part of the Akcero Hackathon.

----